 He’s not the kind of artist to scribble his name on a tree trunk or cast a bronze statue (and much of the installation will be recycled, too).
 “Ultimately, I think we’re all just pushing ideas through time.”

-Playing there: The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $235 per person (with matching wines).
-Other options range from the Field of Light Pass ($35) to a helicopter flight over the display ($615 per adult).
+Playing there: The Field of Light shines out until December 2020.
+The four-and-a-half-hour, three-course A Night at Field of Light Dinner inspired by bush tucker costs $250 per person (with matching wines).
+Other options range from the Field of Light Pass ($42) to a helicopter flight over the display ($615 per adult).

 Staying there: Ayers Rock Resort offers an array of family-friendly accommodation options including the five-star Sails in the Desert.
 Book ahead to glamp at Longitude 131.